jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I told her that, but the lady refused the contractors.

-I ignored her protest—she had sewage all over her home this obviously needed to be fixed regardless.
+I ignored her protest—she had sewage all over her home, this obviously needed to be fixed regardless.
 I continued filling out the needed forms.
 She said, "No!" _Insureds are so frustrating_, I told myself.

 Then she said, "I don't have any money."